yassine-hamoudi/labri/_pages/bayonne2025.md

 </p>

-Participation and accomodation are <b>free of charge</b> (upon registration), including one night's stay at the hotel, breakfast on the 10th, and lunch breaks on the 9th and 10th.
+Registration is required to participate in the event.
+If you are not affiliated with one of the sponsors below, please contact us before registering.
+Participation and accommodation are <b>free of charge</b>, including one night's stay at the hotel, breakfast on the 10th, and lunch breaks on the 9th and 10th.
+Transportation costs are the responsibility of the participants.

 <p style="text-align:center; font-size:30px; font-weight:bold;">Program</p>